Join NuclearMonster as he gets in his airship to reign fire and smite his foes.

 That strategy and balance of the towers and pilots unlocked in both single player, and multiplayer through XP are what will keep you coming back.
 Without any skill balancing in multiplayer you’ll be fighting people who have had plenty of time with the game already and although that might seem like an insurmountable challenge on the order of a 40 year old playing Call of Duty online, it isn’t.
 With a good set of towers and strategic ideas earned in the single player game you can be a fierce fighter in online multiplayer.

-Now even if you don’t have technique dripping out of your butt cheeks you can play skirmish versus A.I. and couch co-operative mode versus your pals.
+Now even if you aren’t a tactician you can play skirmish versus A.I. and couch co-operative mode versus your pals.
 This will require a few gamepads and hooking your computer up to your TV, but it is totally worth it.
-Cannon Brawl is at it’s best in multiplayer and even better when played with drunk pals.
+Cannon Brawl is at its best in multiplayer and even better when played with drunk pals.

 Get in your damned air ship on Steam for Linux, Mac, or Windows right this second and join me in dropping castles out of the sky.